Maalka/building_life_cycle/README.md

 * The time frame of the validation is the **Current Energy Year**
 * Easily find data that needs your attention

-The **Data Quality Tool** is one of many open source tools created by the [Maalka Team](http://www.maalka.com) with support from the U.S. Department of Energy Better Buildings [Municipal Portfolio Benchmarking](https://www.maalka.com/mpb).
+The **Data Quality Tool** is one of many open source tools created by the [Maalka Team](http://www.maalka.com) with support from the U.S. Department of Energy Better Buildings [Municipal Portfolio Benchmarking](https://www.maalka.com/mpb) project.

 # Portfolio Manager fields
 Data is imported from an Excel spreadsheet that is populated from within Portfolio Manager.
 Please references: